frankudoags/React-Redux-RainbowToolkit-Starter-Kit/README.md

 This will install all the dependencies

-Also create a .env in the root folder where your package.json file is and add the following line:
+Also create a .env file in the root folder where your package.json file is and add the following line:
 `GENERATE_SOURCEMAP=false`

 This helps avoid a lot of terminal errors that can be annoying.